Our Core Values

 Sejal has also witnessed cancer in her family.
 Her grandfather at 93 passed to prostate cancer this last year.

 Although it is difficult, Sejal has joined and supported Mayank’s desire to start this foundation.
-Her holistic approach to life is a big plus to the foundations mission for finding a less toxic cure for these children.
+Her holistic approach to life is a big plus to the foundation’s mission.

-Rebecca Wolfe, our charismatic and colorful board member who isn’t too shy to don bright colors, shave her head or be found out on the running trails cheering, or running along side, our wonderful Team Curing Hand participants, Rebecca is definitely the energy ball of the board.
-With a childlike enthusiasm matched almost as colorfully by fellow board member and spouse, Rich; she developed, implemented and now leads our endurance program that attracts athletes from all around the country who are quite literally racing around the globe.
-With a heart and passion for children and athletics, she can be found bouncing around our events chatting with guests or quietly working behind the scenes to ensure a successful event.
-Many hands make light work is her motto and teamwork is definitely a forte that has followed her from the sports fields as a kid, to the military, to business ownership to now a team of committed individuals searching for ways to make difficult times more manageable for families going through treatment with their precious child.
+Rebecca Wolfe, our charismatic and colorful board member who isn’t too shy to don bright colors, shave her head or be found out on the running trails cheering, Rebecca is definitely the energy ball of the board.
+With a childlike enthusiasm matched almost as colorfully by fellow board member and spouse, Rich; she developed, implemented, and now leads our endurance program that attracts athletes from all around the country who are quite literally racing around the globe.
+With a heart and passion for children and athletics, she can be found bouncing around our events chatting with guests, or quietly working behind the scenes to ensure a successful event.
+Many hands make light work is her motto and teamwork is definitely a forte that has followed her from the sports fields as a kid to the military to business owners to now a team of committed individuals searching for ways to make difficult times more manageable for families going through treatment with their precious child.